Glossary

 ActiveMQ

-Apache ActiveMQ is the most popular open source, multi-protocol, Java-based messaging server.
+Apache ActiveMQ Classic is a popular and powerful open source messaging and Integration Patterns server.

 AMQP